zogzog/tshistory_formula/README.md

 resulting series has no value for this timestamp (unless a fill rule is provided).

+### mul

+Element wise multiplication of series.
+Takes a variable number of series as input.

+Example: `(mul (series "banana-spot-price ($)") (series "$-to-€" #:fill 'ffill'))`

+This might convert a series priced in dollars to a series priced in euros, using a currency exchange rate series with a forward-fill option.

 ### priority

 The priority operator combines its input series as layers.
 For each